 Schools following the traditional calendar may apply for Artists in Schools grants to support programs scheduled between October and June.
 Schools following a year-round calendar may apply for one grant to be used for programming in the summer months (July, August, and September).
 Summer programs follow a separate grant application and contracting schedule.

 Cultural Arts Representatives

 Cultural Arts Representatives are volunteers who serve as the primary liaison between a school and an artist.
 They are either parent members of the school’s PTA or teachers within the school; some have served their schools for many years, while others are new to Artists in Schools.
-A school may have more than one Cultural Arts Representative.
-Cultural Arts Representatives collaborate with faculty, administration, and the PTA to identify the school’s cultural arts programming needs and decide which artist(s) to invite to work with their students.
+Cultural Arts Representatives collaborate with faculty, administration, and the PTA to identify the school’s cultural arts programming needs and help decide which artist(s) to invite to work with their students.

 Connecting with Schools

-- face-to-face meetings during the Cultural Arts Booking Fair, which Cultural Arts Representatives are required to attend; and
+- face-to-face meetings during the Expo (formerly known as the Cultural Arts Booking Fair)